loophp/nix-auto-changelog/README.md

 # Nix Auto Changelog

-This flake provides run [auto-changelog][auto-changelog homepage], a NodeJS tool for generating a changelog from git tags and commit history.
+This [flake][nix flake] provides run [auto-changelog][auto-changelog homepage], a NodeJS tool for generating a changelog from git tags and commit history.

-The idea behind this tool is to have an up-and-running tool to generate a changelog using [Nix][nix homepage].
+The idea behind this tool is to have a quick up-and-running tool to generate a changelog using [Nix][nix homepage].

 ## Usage

+While being extremely stable for years, "[flake][nix flake]" is an upcoming feature of the Nix package manager.
+In order to use it, you must explicitly enable it, please check the documentation to enable it, this is currently an opt-in option.

 In your project directory, run: